dthain/opsys-sp25/homework-f.md

-# Homework E - Memory System Organization
+# Homework F - Memory System Organization

 For problems 1-4 draw a **neat detailed sketch** of the described situation.
 Practice doing all computations easily and quickly using [metric units](metric.md)